aws/aws-cdk/packages/aws-cdk/lib/init-templates/sample-app/fsharp/README.md

 # Welcome to your CDK F# project!

-You should explore the contents of this template.
+You should explore the contents of this project.
 It demonstrates a CDK app with two instances of a stack (`HelloStack`) which also uses a user-defined construct (`HelloConstruct`).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.